-802.11b - An IEEE wireless networking standard that specifies a maximum data transfer rate of 11Mbps and an operating frequency of 2.4GHz.
+802.11b - A wireless networking standard that specifies a maximum data transfer rate of 11Mbps and an operating frequency of 2.4GHz.

-802.11g - An IEEE wireless networking standard that specifies a maximum data transfer rate of 54Mbps, an operating frequency of 2.4GHz, and backward compatibility with 802.11b devices.
+802.11g - A wireless networking standard that specifies a maximum data transfer rate of 54Mbps, an operating frequency of 2.4GHz, and backward compatibility with 802.11b devices.

-Access Point - Device that allows wireless-equipped computers and other devices to communicate with a wired network.
+Access Point - A device that allows wireless-equipped computers and other devices to communicate with a wired network.
 Also used to expand the range of a wireless network.

-Adapter - This is a device that adds network functionality to your PC.
+Adapter - A device that adds network functionality to your PC.